bishwajeet300/Reach/README.md

 # Reach - Music Curating App

-Reach is a music curating app which takes data from SoundCloud's public APIs and presents them in a clean and modular interface.
+Reach is a music curating app which takes data from SoundCloud public APIs and presents them in a clean and modular interface.

 ## Architecture & Design Pattern